rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 otelcol-monitor   42s
 ```

-:star: The *matchLabels* must be the same as it is defined at monitoring service of The OpenTelemetry Collector!
+:star: The *matchLabels* must be the same as it is defined at the monitoring service of The OpenTelemetry Collector!

 ## Sample Application

 You can use any application which is using OpenTelemetry.
 You have to make sure that your application is sending the OpenTelemetry data to http://my-otelcol-collector:4317!

 If you have no application, continue and deploy the sample application.
-Otherwise go to the next chapter.
+Otherwise, go to the next chapter.

 ### Deploy a Sample Application

-All modern application development frameworks (like Quarkus) supports OpenTelemetry features, [Quarkus - USING OPENTELEMETRY](https://quarkus.io/guides/opentelemetry).
+All modern application development frameworks (like Quarkus) support OpenTelemetry features, [Quarkus - USING OPENTELEMETRY](https://quarkus.io/guides/opentelemetry).

 To simplify this document, I am using an existing example.
 The application is based on an example at [GitHub - rbaumgar/otelcol-demo-app: Quarkus demo app to show OpenTelemetry with Jaeger](https://github.com/rbaumgar/otelcol-demo-app).

-Deploying a sample application monitor-demo-app end expose a route:
+Deploying a sample application monitor-demo-app end exposes a route:

 ```shell
 $ cat <<EOF |oc apply -f -